North Carolina in the American Civil War: Government and politics

-Henry Toole Clark served as the state's governor from July 1861 to September 1862.
+Governor John Willis Ellis supported the state's secession from the Union in May, 1861, but he died in office shortly afterwards in July.
+Henry Toole Clark then served as the state's governor until September 1862, declining to run for reelection.
 Clark founded a Confederate prison in North Carolina, set up European purchasing connections, and built a successful gunpowder mill.
-His successor Zebulon Vance further increased state assistance for the soldiers in the field.
+His successor Zebulon Vance, a former Confederate colonel, further increased state assistance for the soldiers in the field.

 As the war went on, William Woods Holden became a quiet critic of the Confederate government, and a leader of the North Carolina peace movement.
 In 1864, he was the unsuccessful "peace candidate" against incumbent Governor Vance.
 Unionists in North Carolina formed a group called the "Heroes of America" that was allied with the United States.
 Numbering nearly 10,000 men, a few of them possibly black, they helped Southern Unionists escape to U.S. lines.